Lakshmipriya-P-AI/Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals/README.md

 # Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals

-## Name :
+## Name : Lakshmi priya
-## Roll no:
+## Roll no: 212221230053
-## Date of experiment :
+## Date of experiment : 5.11.22

+## Aim:
-## Aim: To configure internal ADC for   LPC2148 ARM 7 and write a code for displaying the values varying from 0v to 3.3v to its equivalent digital values
+To configure internal ADC for   LPC2148 ARM 7 and write a code for displaying the values varying from 0v to 3.3v to its equivalent digital values
 ## Components required: Proteus ISIS professional suite, Kiel μ vision 5 Development environment

  ![image](https://user-images.githubusercontent.com/36288975/198947663-2d75f694-880a-4bc0-be67-8c2d4125fdb6.png)

 Figure-01 ADC pins in LPC2148 ARM 7 controller
  ## Theory
 Analog to Digital Converter (ADC) is used to convert analog signal into digital form.
 LPC2148 has two inbuilt 10-bit ADC i.e. ADC0 & ADC1.
 •	ADC0 has 6 channels &ADC1 has 8 channels.